PSDI-UK/psdi-data-conversion/README.md

 Python and Open Babel must be installed.

-Install the package and its requirements via:
+Install the package and its requirements by executing the following command from this project's directory:

 ```bash
 pip install .